Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 ### Workload Identity with API Permissions

-As already described, the previously described features are also available via programmatically access.
+As already described, the previously described features are also available via programmatic access.
 The following API Permissions from MDE API (named as “WindowsDefenderATP” in the API permission assignment) can be granted to an application:

 - **Machine.LiveResponse**
 Permissions to establish remote session to run live response.